lgloege/MITgcm-Lake-Michigan-tracer/README.md

 The quantitative framework is applicable to a wide range of pollutants and waterbodies and can help to guide coastal management efforts.

+[doi.org/10.6084/m9.figshare.c.4222538.v1](https://doi.org/10.6084/m9.figshare.c.4222538.v1) contains a collection of input files to force MITgcm-Michigan-Phosphorus and output from the simulation.

+If you have any questions or concerns, please either open up an issue in this repository or contact Luke directly (gloege at ldeo.columbia.edu).

 ## model
 This directory contains the MITgcm source files, modified code, and data to run the MITgcm-Michigan-Phosphorus model.